Cost of living in Belgium is high compared to the United States.

 -Rental Allowances are funds the military provides based on a few different factors, including housing cost and whether or not you have dependents living with you.
 If the amount of the lease is more than the allowance the military gives you, you will have to pay the rest yourself.
 If the amount of the lease is less than the allowance, the military will cover the full cost of rent.

--Move-in housing allowance, or MIH, is for service members and their families to partially cover their costs associated with occupying privately leased lodging.
+-Move-in housing allowance, or MIHA, is for service members and their families to partially cover their costs associated with occupying privately leased lodging.

--Utility/recurring maintenance allowance is a monthly sum teh military provided to help cover the cost of utility and maintenance expenses, including minor repairs for leased residences.
+-Utility/recurring maintenance allowance is a monthly sum the military provides to help cover the cost of utility and maintenance expenses, including minor repairs for leased residences.